|

 You can now search our massive database to see what pedigree copies of your favorite comics have been uploaded, and which are available to buy or bid on.
 Anyone can add their own pedigree comic scans with our simple uploading system, as well as link pedigree books to their sale or auction page.
 This database will continue to grow with your help, so if you own any of the estimated 100,000 pedigreed vintage comics out there, we’d love to see them on the website.

-Three New Silver Age Pedigree Collections
+Three Silver Age Pedigree Collections Unearthed in 2011

 In the span of less than 4 months, three fresh Silver Age pedigree collections have come to market.
 The first was the Savannah pedigree, featuring complete runs of DC and Marvel, with a focus on the ultra-rare DC war and romance genres.
 Following closely on its announcement came the Suscha News pedigree, chock-full of near perfect '60s comics, and finally the Twin Cities pedigree, a fresh, white paged collection boasting full runs of Marvel and DC from 1960-up.